 Step 2.
 Installing Vivaldi Browser on CentOS 8.

 sudo dnf config-manager --add-repo https://repo.vivaldi.com/archive/vivaldi-fedora.repo

-Once the repository added, install Vivaldi Browser using the following commands:
+Once the repository is added, install Vivaldi Browser using the following commands:

 sudo dnf install vivaldi-stable